Welcome to another “In the Spotlight”, Today I have the huge honor in giving you the multi talented Artist Robin Tinglöf.

 Since the economy of a musician has its ups and downs you need to have a supportive partner – my wife is my very supportive partner!
 My respect and thanks goes to her.

 When it comes to painting I started in 2018 because I got some paint and canvases on my birthday.
 So this is a rather new passion for me.
 But just as the music bug grabbed me when I was a kid this painting bug bit me as an adult and it’s truly amazing to find new creative paths when getting older.
 The same magic I felt with music as I kid I felt with painting as an adult.

-So, music and painting is what I do Monday to Friday.
-Primarily music.
+So, music and painting is what I do monday to friday.
+Primarly music

 That is a tricky question!
 I think music always will be number one since it came to me when I was very young and I can’t see my self separated from it.
 Music to me is more like breathing, just something I can’t stop do.
 It would be a disaster to stop doing!

 What would you say are the biggest benefits for you personally to be multi creative, and what are your plans for the future?

 The first I think of is that I’m planning an art exhibition next year here in Knivsta containing both specially written music and art that I’ve created.
 So there you have at least one benefit! 🙂